WorkingYashSharma/MuncheUser/README.md

 <a href="https://github.com/WorkingYashSharma/MunchePartner">Munche Partner App</a>

-<h2>🛡️ License:</h2>

-This project is licensed under the MIT License

 # ☁️ Inspiration

 Munche's main inspiration for it's UI comes from the <a href="https://play.google.com/store/apps/details?id=com.application.zomato&hl=en_IN&gl=US">Zomato's</a> android app.
 I have incorporated some of the UI elements and features which the Zomato app had when I was developing the app.